jamco1229/jamco-personal/content/projects/Stay-project.md

 ### 2. Results and context
 On apps that weren’t transparent with hotel details early on in the process, users often felt like they couldn’t be sure of the decision they made and often regretted the choice only to then return to the home and begin the search again.
 Ensuring the users have all the data available and transparrent early on, in order to provide context to their search and help the user pick the ***right** hotel.
 # Designing the solution
 User flow diagrams → sketches → lo-fi prototype (figma) → hi-fi prototype (create with play).
 While designing the users flow through the app, I considered the specifics of how the user was interacting with the app and how I wanted the app to respond.
 It was here that I could visualise the high level problems and work to make the flow as frictionless as possible, I focused mainly on the search bottleneck here.
 I drew out key flows from competitors, notably booking.com (left below), and then tried to highlight and then **eliminate** the points that added friction, and steps that I believed were unnecessary.
 I designed a flow (right below) that **saves 2 presses and gives accurate results** based on their needs **earlier** on in the flow.
 My next steps were to design how the users navigated the rest of the app, call to actions, layout, and hierarchy.
 Because these aren’t primary goals and I didn’t collect lots of direct feedback from users for this, I needed to rely on conventions and the patterns that I saw when benchmarking.
 Looking through utility apps (apps that have a simple and structured format with single use cases) they often use floating buttons for their key action.
 This I think actually speaks back to the 1st priority for search bar visibility so I decided that a **large search field in the header, as well as the floating button** above the navigation tabs would be best for visibility.
 I also began to sketch out multiple iterations of a results screen, knowing that users wanted more context and struggled choosing hotels without seeing specifically the data that’s important to them.
 Chiefly, location being front and centre.
-This led me to iterate on this idea, ensuring that the map view isn’t overwhelming (user remarked on Airbnb’s results being too much).
+This led me to iterate on this idea, ensuring that the map view isn’t overwhelming (user remarked on Airbnb’s results being too much)
 Iterating further on these ideas, I began to solve for the interactions, both the map search interaction and the search (prototyped on Play for its built in map interactions and more hi-fidelity prototyping tools) and the search overlay and flow (prototyped on Figma for it’s faster iteration process).
 After hearing feedback from the UXDI team and other designers, I began to design the full flow on Figma, working on copy and being aware of potential dark patterns and their influence on the user, ensuring the user is always aware of the cost of their booking, and providing the user with clear information which leads to options that fit their needs.
 The design of this round was completed with **notes putting the screens into context and showing how the app interacts with the user.**
 # What’s Next →
 I aim to validate my solutions with users in some usability testing before moving onto a final prototype that could be sent off to a UI Designer and a Developer to carry this project on.
 I really enjoyed this project and have learnt so much whilst doing it, I’m so happy to have been able to absorb so much information from the team at UXDI and from learning whilst doing.
-If you have any feedback on the project don’t hesitate to let me know, I love finding new and better ways to work → james.coy.design@gmail.com
+If you have any feedback on the project don’t hesitate to let me know, I love finding new and better ways to work → james.coy.design@gmail.coms